ZK-Proofs

 Stability Isn’t the Same as Flow

-For a long time, I thought stability and good communication were enough…that if you worked hard at a relationship, flow and connection would naturally follow.
+For a long time, I thought stability and good communication were enough…that if you worked hard at a relationship, flow and improved connection would naturally follow.

 But they don’t.